Atlantic Illumination Entertainment Lighting

 WITHOUT PERMISSION FROM THE AUTHOR ©

-Sometimes after setting up equipment, a loud buzz will appear in the audio system that comes and goes with the raising and lowering of light levels.
+Audio Interference: Sometimes after setting up equipment, a loud buzz will appear in the audio system that comes and goes with the raising and lowering of light levels.
 Usually an audio tech will point an accusing finger at the lighting system, but the fact is that in most cases the fault lies with bad audio cables or in the audio system's grounding method.
-Cables can be easily swapped out to locate the bad one, so this article will discuss the latter.
+Even with digital audio and lighting systems, proper grounding and signal flow is important because digital signals can become corrupted.
+Since cabling is often the problem with either system, these can be easily swapped out to locate the bad one(s), so the article here will focus on this aspect, and with analogue equipment in mind.

 THE GROUND LOOP

-The pieces of equipment (the console and amplifiers) are attached through the building wiring.
-When they are again attached together through direct connection by a shielded cable, a loop is formed.
+The Loop: Pieces of audio equipment (the console, its amplifiers, musical instrument gear) are attached through the building wiring via their line-cord ground pins.
+When they are again attached together through direct audio connection by a shielded cable, a loop is formed.
 The loop runs through the shield to the chassis of one piece of equipment, to its line cord's third prong, through the building's wiring to a common point, back through the building's wiring by another path to the second piece of equipment's third prong, and back into the shield.

-Unwanted signals induce voltages into the microphone cable shields causing a higher potential at the house console's `ground' as compared to the on-stage equipment because the mics are all connected to the console.
-The resistances of the shield wire, added to the resistances of the equipment grounds to their common point, plus the resistance to actual ground, form a voltage divider which, because of the differences in voltage potential, allows some current to flow in the loop rather than being shunted to ground.
+Amplified Noise: Unwanted electrical signals induce voltages into the microphone cable shields causing a higher potential at the house console's `ground' as compared to the on-stage equipment because the mics are all connected to the console.
+The resistances of the shield wire, added to the resistances of the equipment grounds to their common point, plus the resistance to actual ground, form the aforementioned voltage divider -- which, because of the differences in voltage potential, allows some current to flow in the loop of interconnected equipment rather than being shunted to ground.
+That flowing current is amplified as unwanted "buzz".

 SOLUTIONS